Vaida12345/JSONParser/Sources/JSONParser/Documentation.docc/JSONParser.md

 - Handle nested objects by decoding another ``JSONParser`` for a key.
 - Parse arrays of top-level JSON dictionaries with a dedicated helper.

 It throws a ``ParseError`` if the input data isn’t a valid top-level JSON object (or array when using the array helper).
-When decoding values, it throws ``DecodeError`` for missing keys or type mismatches.
+When decoding values, it throws `DecodingError` for missing keys or type mismatches.

 ### How it works